President and Chief Executive Officer

 Prior to his appointment as President and CEO of Quick Leonard Kieffer, Steve served as President and CEO of the Muscular Dystrophy Association (MDA), the leader in the fight against muscular dystrophy and ALS through its funding of the continuum of research, clinical care, support services, and education.
-During his tenure, Steve and his team successfully led an aggressive reorganization and rebranding to reposition the $150 million iconic voluntary health association known for its Jerry Lewis MDA Labor Day Telethon and its nationwide network of summer camps for kids with neuromuscular disease to lead the way in clinical care, clinical trials and research partnerships with industry and academic medical centers.
+During his tenure, Steve and his team successfully led an aggressive reorganization and rebranding to reposition the iconic voluntary health association known for its Jerry Lewis MDA Labor Day Telethon and its nationwide network of summer camps for kids with neuromuscular disease to lead the way in clinical care, clinical trials and research partnerships with industry and academic medical centers.

 Steve previously spent ten years as the Chief Executive Officer of the American Cancer Society's Illinois Division, one of 11 separately incorporated divisions of the society, also serving on the organization's nationwide executive team.
 During his tenure at ACS, he led the Smoke-free Chicago and Smoke-free Illinois campaigns, organizing comprehensive, award-winning media, grassroots advocacy, and lobbying campaigns to pass the most comprehensive clean indoor air laws thus far in the United States.
 He also led the creation of a Patient Navigation System that now serves over 60,000 cancer patients each year.
 Along with David Bernauer, the then-Chairman and CEO of Walgreens, Steve founded CEOs Against Cancer, and he launched The Discovery Ball, now a $3 million black tie event funding cancer research, patient services, education, and advocacy.